fabioprev/MRI-Classifier/README.md

-AlzheimerClassifier
+MRI-Classifier
 =========

 # Introduction

-Thank you for using our AlzheimerClassifier software.
-This user guide is intended for all the users which want to learn how to use the AlzheimerClassifier tool for classifying MRI patient brain scans based on the patient's pathology (i.e., AD, CN, LMCI, MCI).
+Thank you for using our MRI-Classifier software.
+This user guide is intended for all the users which want to learn how to use the MRI-Classifier tool for classifying MRI patient brain scans based on the patient's pathology (i.e., AD, CN, LMCI, MCI).

 # Input/Output

-The AlzheimerClassifier software package takes as input the MRI patient brain scans (i.e., for ADNI the *.nii files, for OASIS the *.hdr and *.img files).
+The MRI-Classifier software package takes as input the MRI patient brain scans (i.e., for ADNI the *.nii files, for OASIS the *.hdr and *.img files).
 In the case, you have your own image files, the image formats supported by our software are: